 To be awarded the TESL Certificate, students must complete satisfactorily both TESL I and TESL II, each worth three credit hours.
-Students may choose to take the courses for credit or non-credit (audit).
+Students may choose to take the courses for credit or non-credit.
 If taken for credit these hours may fill elective or other course requirements.

-Students who do not want university credit for the courses will be expected to meet the same requirements (attendance, assignments, etc.) for the course, which will show as an audit on their transcript.
-They will be billed the university's current audit fee.
+Students who do not want university credit for the TESL courses will be expected to meet the same requirements (attendance, assignments, etc.) for the courses as those who do.
+The courses will show as an audit on a transcript.
+Students who chose this option will be billed the university's current audit fee.